manrajminhas/Classroom-Booking-System/docs/decisions/001-use-typescript-react.md

 **Reflection:**
 - The trade-off favors maintainability and developer productivity over initial simplicity.
 - The initial lack of a clear component hierarchy slowed early development and highlighted the importance of planning structure before implementation.
-- Future iterations may focus on improving internal structure (routing, state management, component hierarchy) within the existing React + Docker setup, rather than introducing additional frameworks.
+- Future iterations may focus on improving internal structure (routing, state management, component hierarchy) within the existing React and Docker setup, rather than introducing additional frameworks.